area17/twill-image/README.md

 To use different crops with media queries, you need to list the other sources in a `Image::preset` or by passing them to the `Image::sources` method.
 The rendered image element with have only the ratio of the main crop and other ratio need to be added with CSS.

-Let's say this is your preset `sources` config:
+Let's say this is your preset `art_directed` in your config:

 ```php
     // ...